just-the-docs/just-the-docs/peopleops/ONBOARDING_GUIDE.md

   -  Subscribe to our two main group calendars, by navigating to Calendar Settings, then selecting "Add Calendar" > "Subscribe to Calendar".
       - For our Countable Meetings calendar, enter the following into the subscription open entry field: countable.ca_a4s4q08u5svcctd08vcmo65ri8@group.calendar.google.com
       - For our Countable Holidays/absences calendar, enter the following into the subscription open entry field: countable.ca_viropu5cs7rjoo5l5520q5j564@group.calendar.google.com

+### Set up Whereby

+  - We use Whereby for our online meetings.
+  - Using your Countable gmail, create a free account  in Whereby [https://whereby.com/].
+Remember to setup your profile photo.
+  - Create a personal room and make sure to copy the link.
+You'll use it on your Calendly setup.

+### Set up Calendly

+  - Create a free account in Calendly[https://calendly.com/] using your Countable gmail.
+Don't forget to setup your profile photo.
+  - Create a New Event for your one-on-one booking page.
+Take into consideration your availability for meetings when you set it up.
+Paste your Whereby link on the Location field.
+  - Once done, send the Calendly link to your supervisor and put it on your slack profile so your colleagues can easily book a meeting with you.

 ### Set your profile photo